If you are interested in investing in Belgium, check out this guide explaining your options and offering tips on how to invest your money wisely.

 - Offshore investing in Belgium

-- Tax on investing in Belgium
+- Tax on savings and investments in Belgium

 - How to invest wisely in Belgium